learnbin.net nav logo

 The polymer blend can be either miscible or immiscible.
 Miscible blends do not show any phase separation.
 But it can have micro-phase separation.
 The most common type is immiscible blends.
 They clearly show a phase separation.
 However, there is no chemical reaction between the two phases.

-Examples for polymer blends
+Examples of polymer blends

 There are five main types of polymer blends: